parrt/msds501/notes/reading-code.md

 # How to read code

+Fundamentally programmers communicate with code.
+We not only express our thoughts to the computer but also to other developers.
 So far we have focused on designing programs and writing Python code.
 This is the key creative process but, in order to write code, programmers must be able to read code written by others.
-(Or even code written by us years later.)

 ## Why read code?

 We read code in order to:

 * **Gain new experience**.
 Just as in natural language where we learn to speak by listening to others, we learn programming techniques by recognizing cool patterns in the code of others.
-Code is how programmers communicate and you will need to quickly understand the code I build in class.
+Being able to quickly read code allows you to gain experience watching a programming lecture or video.
 * **Find and adapt code snippets**.
 We can often find hints or solutions to a coding problem through code snippets found via Google search or at [StackOverlow](https://stackoverflow.com/).
-Be careful here you do not violate copyright laws or, in the case of student projects, academic honesty rules.
+Be careful here that you do not violate copyright laws or, in the case of student projects, academic honesty rules.
 * **Discover the behavior of library functions or other shared code**.
 The complete behavior of a library function is not always clear from the name or parameter list.
 Looking at the source code for that function is the best way to understand what it does.
 The code **is** the documentation.
 * **Uncover bugs, in our code or others' code**.
 All code has bugs, particularly code we just wrote that has not been tested exhaustively.
 As part of the coding process, we are constantly bouncing around, reading our existing code base to make sure everything fits together.